 Financing Your Studies

-At Leeds Beckett University, we set our postgraduate fees to reflect the mode of study (part-time or full-time) and your residency status (UK, EU, Channel Islands, Isle of Man, and International).
+We set our postgraduate fees to reflect the mode of study (part-time or full-time) and your residency status (UK, EU, Channel Islands, Isle of Man, and International).
 Your fees will also depend on the course you have chosen.
-For the most up-to-date information on the cost of your course, please visit our online prospectus or contact our Fees Team at email@example.com.

 We recognise how difficult it can be to pay your fees in one lump sum.
-That's why, if your course lasts at least a full academic year and costs a minimum of £325 we offer instalment options of two or seven payments, subject to conditions.
+That's why, if your course lasts at least a full academic year and costs a minimum of £395 (Based on 2019-20 fees), we offer instalment options of two, three or seven payments, subject to conditions.
+The three instalments option is open only to those who have taken out the postgraduate loan, to coincide with your loan payments.
 Find out more on our student hub pages.

 You may work for an employer who is prepared to help fund your postgraduate study as part of your staff training and development.
 Find out more at www.prospects.ac.uk.

 If your course is engaged in research, you can get help from the Arts and Humanities Research Board or from a Research Council.
-More information is available at the Research Councils UK website: www.rcuk.ac.uk.
+More information is available at the UK Research and Innovation: www.ukri.org.

 You may be able to get help from our University in the form of a scholarship, such as a Graduate Teach and Research Assistantship or Studentship.
 Availability will depend on the course.
 You can find out where postgraduate scholarships are available by searching www.scholarship-search.org.uk.